 They typically:

-- Demonstrate proactive initiative in identifying and solving problems
+- Show an initiative in tackling and addressing problems proactively.

 2. Moderately Engaged